 CHCF partners with a variety of organizations in the health care system to improve care for Californians, with a special focus on the state's safety net of federally qualified health centers and public hospitals.
 CHCF provides targeted financial assistance, funds for pilot projects, assistance in acquiring and implementing clinical systems, and learning opportunities and technical assistance around quality improvement and payment reform.

 The opioid epidemic is the worst drug crisis in American history.
-More than 42,000 people nationally died of an opioid overdose in 2016, including nearly 2,000 people in California.
+An estimated 49,000 people nationally died of an opioid overdose in 2017, including more than 2,000 people in California.
 CHCF is working with partners statewide to promote safer opioid prescribing and increase access to addiction treatment.
 Our goal is to decrease opioid-related deaths 20% by 2020.

 Health Care Costs

 Rising health care costs remain a major challenge in California and across the nation.
 CHCF's work sheds light on trends in state and national health care spending as well as on the affordability of health care for consumers to spur dialogue and action around policy solutions.